ikhvorost/DLog/README.md

 let log = DLog(.net)
 ```

-To connect to a specific instance of the service in your network you should provide an unique name to both the service and the output ("DLog" is used by default).
-To run the NetConsole service with a specific name run next command:
+To connect to a specific instance of the service in your network you should provide an unique name to both `NetConsole` and `Net` output ("DLog" name is used by default).

-Terminal:
+To run the `NetConsole` with a specific name run next command:

 ``` shell
 sh NetConsole.command -n "MyLogger" # or 'xcrun --sdk macosx swift run NetConsole -n "MyLogger"'
 ```

-Swift:
+In swift code you should set the same name:

 ``` swift
 let log = DLog(.net("MyLogger"))
 ```

-For more params you can look at help:
+More params of `NetConsole` you can look at help:

 ``` shell
 sh NetConsole.command --help  # or 'xcrun --sdk macosx swift run NetConsole --help'